-Annual tax return: After the end of a calendar year, an annual tax return must generally be submitted to the tax office.
-The deadline is May 31 of the following year.
+Annual tax return - Tax declaration obligations in Germany: At the end of a calendar year, an annual tax return must be submitted to the tax office.
+The deadline is 31 May of the following year.

-Only in exceptional cases and with a tax consultant, a later deadline can be agreed with the tax office.
+Tip: With tax consultants, the deadline extends to 31.12.
+In exceptional cases, a later deadline can be agreed with the tax office.

 You should get in touch with us and we will find out how much you should only pay and (maybe no taxes at all) an how big is your tax refund.
 Over the past 10 years we have expanded and improved our tax return service in every way to make it the best service for you.
 Our multi-lingual employees speak up to 5 languages (german, english, french, polish and chinese).
 Due to our knowledge and experience of filing tax returns using allowances, reliefs, international tax treaties and deductions from the labour codes specific to Germany, we will organise the maximum legal tax refund for you.
 We will provide you with an estimation of your tax refund.
 Please contact me now and I let you know how big is your tax refund.